keboola/connection-docs/storage/tables/data-types/index.md

 ## Native datatypes

+Specific behavior depends on the Backend of your project.
+We'll be using Snowflake backend as an example.

 As mentioned above, Keboola stores data in Storage as text (`VARCHAR NOT NULL`) by default.
 With native types, data is stored in columns with an actual datatype (`DATETIME`, `BOOLEAN`, `DOUBLE`, etc.) based on Keboola metadata.

 Tables with native datatypes are labeled in UI with a badge: